ulthiel/Champ/Readme.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[4.2 Working with modules](#rrca-verma)
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[4.3 Computing multiplicities](#rrca-mults)
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[4.4 Calogero–Moser hyperplanes and families](#rrca-cmhyperplanes)
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[4.5 Database](#rrca-db)
 [5.
 Calogero–Moser cellular characters](#rrca-cellular)

 <a name="downloading"></a>

 ## Downloading and running

 You need a [Magma](http://magma.maths.usyd.edu.au/magma/) version of at least 2.19 (current version is 2.26 and CHAMP is tested with 2.25) and the Magma executable needs to be in your system PATH so that you can start Magma by calling ``magma`` in the terminal.
-CHAMP has an accompanying database containing data about complex reflection groups and rational Cherednik algebras that is necessary for full functionality.
+CHAMP has an accompanying database containing data about complex reflection groups and rational Cherednik algebras that is necessary for full functionality and that moreover contains many computational results.
 This database is stored as a [separate repository](https://gitlab.rhrk.uni-kl.de/ulthiel/champ-db) with [Git Large File Storage](https://git-lfs.github.com) on my university's Git server to prevent Github's bandwidth limit on LFS storage.

 So, to get CHAMP and the database you can either: